 Hearing her pathetic story, I sent some people to go and try to find her daughter.
 It was a difficult task.

 Some other women also narrated their horrifying story to Amma, “A man used to visit us regularly.
 He would help out with whatever was needed, and we became very comfortable with him.
 After a while, he offered to take our children abroad to work in his friend’s company.
 He promised to send back large amounts of money each month.
 He gave each of us an advance payment of Rs.
 1,000.
 He took our children with him.
 We have not seen him or our children since.
 We are not sure where our children are, but we heard that they were taken to a brothel.
 When people went to search for the brothel, they were told that the children had already been trafficked from there.”
 Saying this, they burst into tears.

 Today the value of everything has increased.
-Men sell their sperm and women their ova for a great deal of money, but ironically, in many countries, a child can be purchased for prostitution or forced labor for a pathetic sum of 10 to 20 dollars.
+Men sell their sperm and women their ova for a great deal of money, but ironically, in many countries, a child can be purchased for prostitution or forced labour for a pathetic sum of 10 to 20 dollars.

 Human trafficking is a complex problem.
 The solution needs to be multifaceted.
 We must address the aspect of dharma, the compelling aspect of poverty, legal aspects, etc. Social service and awareness campaigns also have a huge role to play in this process.
 Considering all aspects, we will only be able to improve this situation with a collaborative approach.